 - Burst Rifle (6) – Each shot fires a three round burst.
 Energy is removed in discreet chunks each time a burst is fired, and chunks must recharge fully before it can be fired again.
 Energy level does not influence damage in any way

-- Super Repeater (7) – Firing rapidly reduces accuracy, but increases damage.
-Designed to be used differently depending on the situation
+- Super Repeater (7) – Works opposite to previous weapons as experiment.
+Firing rapidly reduces accuracy, but increases damage.
+Could be a versatile weapon good for various situations